 Come out of NORD and continue right along Park View, after a couple of minutes the round will bear round to the left and turn into Park View, where you will see the Dog and Rabbit pub on the left.

 In comparison to Gilbert and Smiths, The Dog and Rabbit is very much everything you’d expect from a small, tradition pub, and that is in no way a negative thing.
 It was also nicely busy when we arrived at about 4pm so the atmosphere was brilliant.
 Dave tried a 2/3 pint of the 6% Anarchy Anti venom (Anarchy being a firm favourite in our house) while I was just happy to be back on the grape juice.
 One thing worth mentioning for the wine drinkers amongst us is that a lot of these places serve wine y the mini bottle.
 So, whilst there isn’t a vast wine selection, at least you know what you’re getting is fresh and not from a bottle that’s been sitting open for 3 weeks.

 The Dog & Rabbit has recently been awarded not only CAMRA best pub in North Tyneside but also overall pub of the year.
 When we visited staff and clientele were friendly which was a great representation of north east hospitality and a very much worthy venue to end a great tour on.

-Check out some of the other guides we’ve put together:
+If you liked this Whitley Bay mircro pub tour, Check out some of the other guides we’ve put together: